 Tom: Everything surprised me in raising girls; the good and the not-so-good!

-Tom: My advice to other girl dads is it’s easier to have a son as a partner or a buddy.
+Tom: My advice to other girl dads is that it’s easier to have a son as a partner or a buddy.
 But your girls are your heart, and they always will be.

 Steve: Make time for your girls.
 Savor your moments and time while raising them.
 It goes by so fast.